agorelick/peritoneal_metastasis/README.md

 polyG(input_dir='original_data/polyG/example_input', results_dir='processed_data/polyG/example_output', seed=42)
 ```

-This should only take a few minutes to run, and will populate output data into the directory `processed_data/polyG/example_output/results/sample_exclusion_0.3_rep_cut_0.11/`.
+The above command will populate output data into the directory `processed_data/polyG/example_output/results/sample_exclusion_0.3_rep_cut_0.11/`.
 This directory will contain numerous intermediate files for each patient.
-The key angular distance output data will be in the following subdirectories:
+The key output files are the angular distance data, which will be generated in the following subdirectories:

 - `results_angular_distance_representativeReplicates/angular_dist_trees_w_root_usedmarkers` - This directory contains PDF files of angular distance phylogenies for each patient (multiple versions will be generated for each patient).
 - `results_angular_distance_representativeReplicates/angular_dist_matrix_w_root_usedmarkers` - This directory contains angular distance matrices as .txt files for each patient.
 It also includes .rds R objects containing 1,000 bootstrap replicates of the angular distance matrices.
-- `results_angular_distance_representativeReplicates/angular_dist_heatmap_usedmarkers` - This directory contains heatmaps of normalized polyguanine genotypes as in **SI Figs 7-32, panel d**.
+- `results_angular_distance_representativeReplicates/angular_dist_heatmap_usedmarkers` - This directory contains PDFs of normalized polyguanine genotype heatmaps, as in **SI Figs 7-32, panel d**.

 ### 2.2 Generate angular distance data for all patients

-Raw poly-G marker files for all patients in this study are included in this `peritoneal_metastasis` GitHub repo under `original_data/polyG`, split up by patient cohort.
-Our pipeline to process these raw poly-G data and regenerate the angular distance data for each patient can be executed with the following commands.
-This may take around 30 minutes to complete.
+Raw poly-G marker files for all patients in this study are included in this GitHub repo under `original_data/polyG`, split up by patient cohort.
+Our pipeline to process these raw poly-G data and regenerate the angular distance data for each patient can be executed with the following command.
+This may take 30 minutes to an hour to complete.

 ```
 Rscript R/run_polyG_pipeline.R
 ```

 Note: the above code will generate the same key output files as described in **Section 2.1** for each patient.
-These will be populated in the `processed_data/polyG directory`, organized by patient cohort (e.g. "peritoneal") and polyG processing workflow parameters.
+These will be populated in the `processed_data/polyG` directory, organized by patient cohort (e.g. "peritoneal") and polyG processing workflow parameters.
 For example, the output data for patient C146 will be populated into `processed_data/polyG/peritoneal/results/sample_exclusion_0.1_rep_cut_0.11/results_angular_distance_representativeReplicates/`.
-This will also generate the normalized polyguanine genotype heatmaps shown in **SI Figs 7-32, panel d**.
+(This will also generate the normalized polyguanine genotype heatmaps shown in **SI Figs 7-32, panel d**.)